amykatenicho/IoTWorkshop/README.md

 - Windows 10 (build 10240) or better

 - Visual Studio 2015 or above – [Community Edition](http://www.visualstudio.com/downloads/download-visual-studio-vs) is sufficient.
+Make sure to install Visual Studio Update 1 for the latest 10586 build of Windows IoT Core: https://www.visualstudio.com/en-us/news/vs2015-update1-vs.aspx

 	> **NOTE:** If you choose to install a different edition of VS 2015, make sure to do a **Custom** install and select the checkbox **Universal Windows App Development Tools** -> **Tools and Windows SDK**.